sveltejs/svelte/packages/svelte/messages/compile-warnings/template.md

 > '%wrong%' is not a valid HTML attribute.
 Did you mean '%right%'?

+## attribute_quoted

+> Quoted attributes on components and custom elements will be stringified in a future version of Svelte.
+If this isn't what you want, remove the quotes

 ## bind_invalid_each_rest

 > The rest operator (...) will create a new object and binding '%name%' with the original object will not work